Could you be suffering from imposter syndrome?

 Or, if giving free hypnosis sessions is too hard on your bank balance, you might offer half-price introductory sessions based around a specific issue, such as giving up smoking, managing weight loss, getting rid of phobias, or whatever issue you feel comfortable dealing with.

 The only way to become a hypnotist is to hypnotize someone.
-No matter how many books you read or training courses you attend, you won’t master it until you get experience with real people.
+No matter how many books you read or training courses you attend, you won’t master it until you get to experience real people.
 And the more hands-on experience you have, the easier it will become and the better you’ll be at hypnosis.

 Everybody has to start somewhere, whether they’re concert pianists, doctors, plumbers, chefs, or anybody else you can name.
 The trick is to start – somewhere – and keep going.